Practice Questions · Every Subject Area

 Commit to an answer before you peek.
 The value isn't in reading questions — it's in the moment you have to choose.
 Pick your letter, then open the explanation.
 If you guessed right for the wrong reason, that counts as a miss.

-These 20 questions mirror the real Florida exam's style: scenario-based, four options, one defensibly correct answer.
+These 20 questions mirror the real Florida exam's style: short, direct, four options, one defensibly correct answer.
 They span all nine subject areas, from license law to closing computations — because the real exam will, too.

 Question 1 · License Law & FREC